csdorman/My-Code-Learning/README.md

 ## Review: `<form>`, `<div>`, CSS flexbox, CSS grid `auto-fit` vs `auto-fill`

+## Nov 16
+Finished up the form page yesterday, but spent about an hour afterwards playing around with the CSS to see (more) of how it worked.
+The forms aren't quite as confusing now (although I'm still not 100% sure on them), but some of the different CSS functions are getting mixed up in my head.
+Glad that they have these projects, though, since actually starting from a blank slate is a great way to be pushed into the deep end.

+Starting now on the product landing page.
+Trying to see if I can make this one look at little bit more 2000's and less 1990's Geocities.

 ## Nov 14
 Oh man.
 These `<form>` tags and the formatting CSS is just a bit more confusing than I thought it would be.
 I'm making progress, (I think), but it is a bit confusing at this point.
 One thing I need to be more proactive about is a much more liberal use of `<div>` tags to make sure that formatting is easier to do via CSS.